Best known for: Organizing non-violent civil rights protests

 How did Mohandas die?

 Gandhi was assassinated on January 30, 1948.
-He was shot at a prayer meeting by a terrorist.
+He was shot by a terrorist while attending a prayer meeting.

 Fun Facts about Mohandas Gandhi